Sinux1/CILISP/README.md

 - I make frequent use of the ternary operator.
 When unclear, I comment.
 - For division by 0, I have chosen to return nan without throwing an error or warning. nan is enough of a warning.
 There was no explicit instruction for divide by zero error in function implementation description, so I took my own liberty.
 - The file `/inputs/allValidTestInputs.txt` is a running collection of valid inputs that will continue to be added to and tested through all tasks in this lab.

 ---
+#### Task 2
+* The underlying data structure of an AST node was added to.
+In task 1, each AST node had a `type`, `*data`, and `*next` values.
+This allowed them to be used as linked lists, and when evaluating an AST node, all of the information for that evaluation could be found in the data pointed to by the `data` pointer and the value of `type`.
+Now in this task, the AST node structure needed the addition of parent and symbol table pointers. `symbolTable` points to a linked list of symbol table nodes (`let_list`), and `parent` points to its parent AST node on the parse tree.
+Now, when evaluating an AST node, data found in that node's symbol table or the symbol table of any of its parent nodes may be used.
+* The following functionality was added, function definitions can be found in `ciLisp.c`
+    * To create a symbol node from the string value of a symbol token.
+    `AST_NODE *createSymbolNode(char *id);`
+    * To point the `symbolTable` pointer to the linked list of symbol table nodes representing a `let_section`.
+     `AST_NODE *assignSymbolTable(SYMBOL_TABLE_NODE *record, AST_NODE *node);`
+    * To add a symbol table node to the linked list of symbol table nodes, the rightmost `let_elem` in a `let_list` is the head.
+    `SYMBOL_TABLE_NODE *addRecordToList(SYMBOL_TABLE_NODE *list, SYMBOL_TABLE_NODE *newHead);`
+    * To create a symbol table node whose `id` points the string value of the symbol token and `value` points to the AST node representing the s_expr token of a `let_elem` production.
+    `SYMBOL_TABLE_NODE *createSymbolTableNode(char *id, AST_NODE *node);`
+    * For evaluation of a symbol node.
+    `RET_VAL evalSymbolNode(AST_NODE *node)`
+* `RET_VAL eval(AST_NODE *node)` was modified to call `evalSymbolNode(AST_NODE *node)` when passed a symbol node.
+* In `evalSymbolNode(AST_NODE *node)`, the character string pointed to by `node->id` is compared against the `id` of every symbol table node in that node's `symbolTable`, and if a match is not found, or the table is `NULL`, it checks the symbol table of it's parent node.
+This is continued until a match is found or `parent` is `NULL`.
+If no match is found, an `Undefined Symbol` errror is thrown and `nan` is returned.
+If a match is found, the node `value` pointer of that symbol table node is evaluated and returned.

 ---
+# Test Runs
+## Task 1

-## Run 1 : valid input
+### Run 1 : valid input
 Input in `/inputs/input1.txt` was collected from Task 1 example sample runs and includes other inputs that I wanted to test to make sure things like whitespace were correctly ignored, and that when nested functions threw an error, the rest of the function completed correctly.
 Such as when a call to sub with no operands was nested deep in other functions, the output should only be the error warning followed by NAN, or whatever the correct output is supposed to be paired with the specific warning.
-#### `input1.txt`
 ```
 (neg 5)